 The company also has cheap VPS packages with a starting price of $3.95 per month.
 This has 1 CPU, 1GB RAM, 20GB of storage and 1TB of bandwidth.
 The high-end tier package gives you 8 CPU, 16GB RAM, 250GB of storage and 12TB of bandwidth, with the price being $77.99 per month.

 All in all, Hostinger is a capable provider with very cheap plans that can appeal to everyone more or less.
 If you are not satisfied, the plans are also fully refundable for 30 days.

-GoDaddy Business Hosting is a hybrid product which aims to offer the dedicated resources and similar performance to Virtual Private Server (VPS) hosting, with the simplified cPanel-style management of a shared hosting service.
+With GoDaddy Business Hosting small businesses have another choice if they want to try something different than what's already mentioned.
+This is a hybrid product which aims to offer the dedicated resources and similar performance to Virtual Private Server (VPS) hosting, with the simplified cPanel-style management of a shared hosting service.

-GoDaddy's baseline Launch plan gives you 2GB RAM, one CPU and 60GB of storage, for instance.
+GoDaddy's baseline Launch plan gives you 4GB RAM, two CPUs and 100GB of storage, for instance.
 These resources are solely for the use of your website, which should give you improved and more consistent website performance, no matter what's going on with other sites hosted on your server.

 Restrictions elsewhere are kept to a minimum, with support for unlimited websites, databases and emails, and unmetered bandwidth. (‘Unmetered’ means there's no fixed limit, but GoDaddy reserves the right to complain if your site is hogging resources.)